mdbergmann/cl-gserver/README.md

 (ac:actor-of *sys* :name "listener"
   :init (lambda (self)
           (ev:subscribe self self 'string))
-  :receive (lambda (self msg state)
+  :receive (lambda (msg)
              (cond
                ((string= "my-message" msg)
-                (format t "received event: ~a~%" msg)))
+                (format t "received event: ~a~%" msg)))))
-             (cons :no-reply state)))

 (ev:publish *sys* "my-message")
 ```

 This subscribes to all `'string` based events and just prints the message when received.
 The subscription here is done using the `:init` hook of the actor.
 The `ev:subscribe` function requires to specify the eventstream as first argument.
-But there are different variants of the generic function defined which allows to specofy an actor directly.
+But there are different variants of the generic function defined which allows to specify an actor directly.
 The eventstream is retrieve from the actor through its actor-context.

 ```
 received event: my-message
 ```

+TODO
 See the [API documentation](https://mdbergmann.github.io/cl-gserver/index.html#toc-2-7-eventstream) for more details.

 ### Tasks